saeed-sufi/GA/README.md

 * Retention cohorts are the most important metric to measure product-market fit.
 Retention cohorts show whether the same cohort of users comes back week over week to derive value from your new product.

+* Event data has three key pieces of information: 1.
+Action, 2.
+Timestamp, 3.
+State.

+*  The state refers to all of the other relevant information we know about this event, including information about entities related to the event

 * Entity data captures the current state of things.
 Event data captures the history of actions that happen over time:

 ![entity data vs event data source: keen.io/blog](https://github.com/saeed-sufi/GA/blob/main/entity-vs-event.png?raw=true)